jwohland/stilling_MPI-GE/README.md

 Code underlying analysis performed in

 Wohland, J., Folini, D., Pickering, B., 2021.
-Wind speed stilling and its recovery due to internal climate variability (preprint).
-Under review for Earth System Dynamics. https://doi.org/10.5194/esd-2021-29
+Wind speed stilling and its recovery due to internal climate variability.
+Earth System Dynamics. https://doi.org/10.5194/esd-2021-29

+If you content of this repository or code derived from it in academic work, please cite the above publication.

 ## Figure overview